 For fully grown Italian Greyhounds we recommend to get a collar that is

-- soft – A soft material like leather or with extra padding is perfect for their skinny swan-like necks.
-Most Iggies are super sensitive and other materials can cause them to lose hair around their necks.
+- Soft – Soft materials like leather or collars with extra padding are perfect for Italian Greyhounds’ skinny swan-like necks.
+Most Iggies are very sensitive in this area and some materials may irritate their skin and cause them to lose hair.

 Do Italian Greyhounds Need a Martingale Collar?